Eidion/5eDnDHomeBrew/sorcererorigins.md

 The arcane magic you command is infused with elemental earth and fire.
 You can speak, read, and write Primordial.

 ### Level 1 - Magma Armor
 You can use a bonus action to create armor of earth and fire around you, immediately before or after you cast a spell of 1st level or higher.
-This armor gives targets disadvantage to attack you, and they take 1d10 + your sorcerer level damage if they are able to successfully hit you in melee.
+This armor gives targets disadvantage to attack you, and they take 1d10 + your sorcerer level fire damage if they are able to successfully hit you in melee.
 This effect lasts until the end of your next turn.

 ### Level 6 - Burning Spirit
 You gain resistance to fire damage.
 Whenever you cast a spell other than a cantrip that deals fire damage, you are able to imbue it shards of obsidian stone; the spell does additional slashing, bludgeoning, or piercing (your choice) damage equal to half your sorcerer level.